Art Matters: Meet Marina Abramovic

 Tue.
 September 2, 6:30PM

-MC Art Matters: Meet Marina Abramovic
+Art Matters: Meet Marina Abramovic

 Performance art pioneer and art world icon, Marina Abramovic, is coming to TheMerode for an exclusive, unmissable conversation.